FIU-SCIS-Senior-Projects/BOLO-7.0/README.md

 ## How to use

 This app is designed to be used in a Node.js environment.
-Version 6 of the BOLO Flier Creator is designed to be used with a MongoDB server.
+Version 7 of the BOLO Flier Creator is designed to be used with a MongoDB server.

+## Installation guide

+Click [here](https://www.youtube.com/watch?v=4NEW57gPmDA&index=6&list=PLG3lylzOg8Fhu89wnivlmNR74tt7AGC_f) for a step-by-step video to set up BOLOv7.0

 ## Running the application